SDG-AI-Lab/DSVI_Tool_v3/README.md

 ## Thanks to United Nations Volunteers(UNVs)

-UNVs are actively make contributions to the Digital Technologies Radar project.
+UNVs are actively make contributions to the DSVI Tool project.
 Many thanks to all of the UNVs who contributed with their expertises: